-Implementation and Reasonable Assurance: I-Plans for Texas TMDLs use an adaptive management approach that allows for refinement or addition of methods to achieve environmental goals.
+Implementation and Reasonable Assurance: I-Plans use an adaptive management approach that allows for the refinement or addition of methods to achieve water quality goals.
 This adaptive approach reasonably assures that the necessary regulatory and voluntary activities to achieve pollutant reductions will be implemented.
-Periodic, repeated evaluations of the effectiveness of implementation methods ascertain whether progress is occurring and may show that the original distribution of loading among sources should be modified to increase efficiency.
-I-Plans may be adapted as necessary to reflect changing needs or conditions identified in the evaluation of progress.
+Periodic, repeated evaluations of the effectiveness of implementation methods determine if Commissioners Page 3 July 18, 2025 progress is occurring.
+I-Plans may be adapted as necessary to reflect needs identified in the evaluation of progress.